 HOW DO I KNOW IF I HAVE ROSACEA?

 There are no medical tests to tell if a person has rosacea, however, one of our dermatology specialists will be able to determine whether or not you have rosacea based on some key factors.
 Your dermatology specialist may ask questions about your overall health, medications you are taking or any existing health conditions you have that may affect your skin or eyes before determining what rosacea treatment is best for you.
 In addition, if your dermatology specialist may want to test you for other medical conditions, such as Lupus, that can have an effect on your skin health.

 There is no cure for rosacea, however, treatments can help reduce the appearance of redness and make your skin more comfortable.
 Over time, rosacea symptoms may worsen or become permanent so it is important to seek treatment from your dermatology specialist right away if you are concerned that you may have rosacea.
 A crucial part of treatment is learning what daily behaviors or factors can trigger a flare-up.

 COMMON ROSACEA TRIGGERS:

 - Spicy foods

 - Rapid change in temperature such as going from the warmth of indoors to the cold outdoors (this is especially true of winter time)

 - Direct sunlight

-After a health assessment, your provider will be able to help educate you on living with rosacea and determine the best possible course of treatment for you.
+After a health assessment, your dermatology specialist will be able to help educate you on living with rosacea and determine the best possible course of treatment for you.
 Some treatments are purely preventative such as wearing sunscreen and sun protective clothing daily.
 Other treatments, like Intense Pulsed Light (IPL) can reduce the redness and the appearance of blood vessels common in rosacea sufferers.
 For more mild cases, learning what types of facial cleanser or moisturizers to use and how to take a more gentle approach to face washing is all it takes.
 For more severe cases, medications or surgery may be necessary.